- •

 Handy travel tips from Kos (Main Port) to Athens

-Make your trip from Kos (Main Port) to Athens (All Ports) enjoyable with these handy tips for a safe, comfy, and fun journey!
+Make your journey from Kos (Main Port) to Athens (All Ports) memorable with these handy tips for a safe, cozy, and enjoyable adventure!

-Safety: Ferries on this route are well-maintained and follow strict safety protocols, giving you peace of mind as you set sail.
+Safety: Ferries on this route are reliable and adhere to strict safety regulations, ensuring peace of mind as you travel.

-Parking: Plenty of parking is available at Kos (Main Port), making it easy to leave your vehicle while you travel.
+Parking: There is ample parking at Kos (Main Port), making it convenient to leave your vehicle while you explore Athens.

 Scenic Views: Keep your camera ready!
-The ferry ride offers breathtaking views of the Aegean Sea and surrounding islands.
+The ferry ride offers stunning views of the Aegean Sea and neighboring islands.

-Ticket Tips: It’s wise to book your tickets in advance, especially during peak season.
-Use the Ferryscanner app for quick bookings and updates.
+Ticket Tips: Book your tickets well in advance to secure the best rates and seating options.
+The Ferryscanner app is a great tool for quick bookings and real-time updates.

-Onboard Dining: The ferries offer food options, but it’s a good idea to bring your own snacks and water for the journey.
+Onboard Dining: Enjoy food options available for purchase, but don’t forget to pack snacks and water for the journey.

-Weather Prep: Check the forecast before you leave.
-If you’re traveling in summer, bring sunscreen.
-A light jacket can help on cooler days.
-Remember, outdoor decks can be windy, and indoor areas might feel chilly.
+Weather Preparedness: If you’re traveling in summer, bring sunscreen.
+A light jacket can be great for the ferry, as indoor areas may be chilly.

 Check out our blog for more tips and inspiration to help you enjoy your trip to Athens even more.